 Please note - we take children who are over 7 years of age on 1st September - no exceptions.

-Harry Li: Harry recently represented England in the World Youth Championships in South Africa and is one of the top ranked juniors in the county.
+Harry Li: Harry represented England in the World Youth Championships in South Africa.

 James Bowler: James is a former twice British Junior Champion.
 He has also coached at the club on occasions.
 He has also represented his country.

 Amanda Hipshon: Amanda is former English Girls' Champion and won multiple titles at county level.
 She is a qualified chess arbiter.